 - Key deliverables, conferences, or events

-A milestone schedule, or milestone map, is a simple timeline that uses milestones to divide project progress into significant phases.
-Because of its simplicity is used when a project manager or initiator needs to share an overview of the project schedule with a stakeholder or team member without discussing each detail.
+A milestone schedule, or map, is a simple timeline that uses milestones to divide project progress into significant phases.
+Because of its simplicity, it is used when a project manager or initiator needs to share an overview of the project schedule with a stakeholder or team member without discussing each detail.

-When creating a Gantt chart, milestones simplify the visualization of significant dates or deliverables.
+When creating a Gantt chart, it simplifies the visualization of significant dates or deliverables.
 That means anyone browsing the Gantt chart can quickly know how things are going at any given moment.